 Preschools vs Daycares: What’s the Difference?

 The main difference between these two childcare facilities is that a preschool is meant to prepare your child for formal schooling.
-Consider it as a dummy school that follows a curriculum for developing your child’s social and cognitive skills.
+Think of it as a foundational school that follows a curriculum designed to enhance your child’s social and cognitive development.

 Let’s delve deeper into the main differences between the two: